Our lexicographer considers vivid phrases of military leaders

 After the War of 1812, Commodore Stephen Decatur, also a naval hero against the Barbary pirates, was named to the newly created Board of Naval Commissioners.
 In 1816 at a Washington social occasion, he offered an after-dinner toast: “Our country!
 In her intercourse with foreign nations may she always be in the right; but our country, right or wrong!”

-Sir Winston Churchill was neither a general nor an admiral when he said, in his first speech as prime minister of Great Britain on May 13, 1940, “We have nothing to offer but blood, toil, tears and sweat.”
+Sir Winston Churchill was neither a general nor an admiral when he said, in his first speech as prime minister of Great Britain on May 13, 1940, “I have nothing to offer but blood, toil, tears and sweat.”
 This vivid phrase had appeared much earlier in poems by John Donne (1611) and Lord Byron (1823).
 Churchill alluded to it earlier on that day and in three subsequent speeches.
 A seeming riff comes from then brigadier general George S. Patton Jr., who told officers of the 2nd Armored Division at Fort Benning, Georgia, in 1940 that “War will be won by blood and guts alone.”
 From this remark came his nickname, “Old Blood and Guts.”

 During the Spanish-American War on May 1, 1898, Commodore George Dewey gave the following command to the skipper of his flagship, Captain Charles V. Gridley, in the Battle of Manila: “You may fire when you are ready, Gridley.”
 Seven hours later, the Spanish fleet of 10 ships was destroyed.
 Fewer than a dozen U.S. sailors were even wounded, and no ships were lost.